urbaman/HomeLab/Kubernetes/Traefik/readme.md

     port: 8443
     protocol: TCP
     tls:
-      certResolver: "cloudflare" # Or "pebble" if you so choose
+      certResolver: "cloudflare" # Only for non HA, set to "pebble" if you so choose
       domains: []
       enabled: true
       options: ""
+      secret: secret-name # add this for HA settings, with the secret containing the cert-manager certificate for the traefik host to reach
 ```

 Enable the dashboard ingress route: